mcasey5216/email-taskrunner/README.md

 # HTML Email Template-making and Taskrunner

 This app is designed to help make html email templates through pug (formerly known as jade) and sass files, executed through a simple command line interface.
 This app will compile the pug and sass files into html and css respectively.
-It will also inline the css and encode special characters so it is ready for a email deployment system (in our case, MailChimp).
+It will also inline the css and encode special characters so it is ready for an email deployment system (in our case, MailChimp).

 ## Table of Contents